Last updated: January 14, 2022

 - This policy explains when we process personal information for our legitimate interests.
 You can ask us to stop processing this information.
 Learn more about your rights and how you can exercise them at [https://www.adobe.com/privacy/policy.html#rights].

 - We use your personal information to enable you to register with Adobe and to provide you with our Services and Software, and other products or services that you request.
 Learn more at [https://www.adobe.com/privacy/policy.html#info-use].

 - We provide interactive features that engage with social media sites, such as Facebook.
 If you use these features, these sites will send us personal information about you.
 Learn more at [https://www.adobe.com/privacy/policy.html#buttons].

-- There are several places within Adobe’s websites and apps that allow you to post comments, upload pictures, or submit content which will be publicly available where you choose to participate in these activities.
+- There are several places within Adobe’s Services and Software that allow you to post comments, upload pictures, or submit content which will be publicly available where you choose to participate in these activities.
 We also disclose personal information to other companies in the Adobe family and with advertising and sales partners consistent with your choices.
 We also share information with third parties we engage to process personal information on our behalf or when such sharing is required by law, or in certain other situations.
 Learn more at [https://www.adobe.com/privacy/policy.html#websites-applications].

 - We transfer your personal information to the US and other countries, which may be outside the country in which you live.
 We use government-approved contractual clauses such as European Commission approved Standard Contractual Clauses to help protect your personal information.
 Learn more at [https://www.adobe.com/privacy/policy.html#info-transfer].